ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/Octavia_Tutorial_Add_proxy_protocol/guide.en-gb.md

     sudo systemctl restart nginx
     ```

-### Step 2: Create the LoadBalancer with PROXY Protocol on OVHcloud
+### Step 2: Create the LoadBalancer with HTTP Protocol on OVHcloud

 1. **Create the Octavia LoadBalancer**: